A Systematic Comparison between Extractive Self-Explanations and Human Rationales in Text Classification: Analyses

 \subsection{Faithfulness}

-Besides plausibility, faithfulness is the most commonly used evaluation approach to judge the quality of model explanations.
-Especially for feature attribution approaches, removal of most relevant features has been used to assess how faithful a feature subset is with respect to the model prediction, i.e., if removing a highly relevant subset will lead to a strong decrease of the prediction.
-We evaluate faithfulness by measuring the change in probability after masking the tokens as identified by the different rationales (human, model self-explanations and model post-hoc).
+Besides plausibility, faithfulness is the most commonly used criterion for evaluating model explanations.
+It is assessed by removing the most relevant features and measuring the resulting change in the model prediction, which can be viewed as an interventional probe of the model’s decision process.
+Faithful rationales are characterized by a strong decrease in the prediction score when the associated tokens are iteratively masked.
+Accordingly, we evaluate faithfulness by measuring the \textit{probability difference} between the correctly predicted answer token and the alternative answer token after masking tokens identified by human rationales, model self-explanations, and post-hoc attributions.

-Compared to human and self-explanation rationales, post-hoc attributions provide a relevance score for each token in the input prompt, requiring to binarize post-hoc attributions to allow for direct comparison as described in Section \ref{sec:lrp}.
-Additionally, we included a baseline that randomly removes as many token as identified by humans.
-Our key results for SST and RaFoLa are summarized in Figure \ref{fig:faithfulness_main}, with additional results across all languages and articles presented in Figure \ref{fig:faithfulness} in the Appendix.
-Average initial probability for the correct answer token is given as a dashed line for each model.

-We find that levels of faithfulness for humans, generated, and post-hoc explanations are comparable, with human explanations being overall as faithful as those generated by models or post-hoc methods.
-Self-generated model explanations can be more faithful than post-hoc ones, and the reverse case can also be true, depending on the task and model.
-Overall, they provide similarly faithful model rationales.
-We further investigate the limited impact of removing features on the class token probability in the post-hoc setting and found that the most relevant tokens are typically part of the provided task instruction, such as the class definition or question.
-Furthermore, contrastive explanations have been proposed to provide more task-specific attributions \cite{yin-neubig-2022-interpreting}, which we analyzed in Appendix \ref{sec:contrastive}.
-We found no critical effect of contrastive explanations on the plausibility and faithfulness of model-based rationales.

-\textbf{Summary} For the plausibility analysis we find (i) moderate agreement for \textit{human$\,\times\,$model} in English for Llama2/3 and Mistral in SST/mSST and (ii) fair to moderate agreement for \textit{human$\,\times\,$model} in Danish and Italian (mSST). (iii) Our results confirm and even partially exceed the previously reported agreement for SST. (iv) RaFoLa shows slight to moderate agreement across indicators. (v) Overall Llama3 shows highest agreements across datasets and splits, followed by Mixtral (vi) We do not see any meaningful agreement with post-hoc LRP rationales. (vii) Faithfulness scores across humans, model-generated and post-hoc rationales are comparable.